 The Greek Ministry of Justice issues, on a quarterly basis, certain statistics regarding the number of court cases per instance.

-As regards the administrative courts, based on the latest report available for the third quarter of 2019, the pending tax cases (including customs cases) on 30 September 2019 are as follows:
+As regards the administrative courts, based on the latest report available for 2020, the pending tax cases (including customs cases) on 31 December 2020 were as follows.

-As regards the Supreme Administrative Court, based on the latest report available for the third quarter of 2019, the total pending tax cases on 30 September 2019 were 3,604 analysed per amount under dispute as follows:
+As regards the Supreme Administrative Court, based on the latest report available for 2020, the total pending tax cases on 31 December 2020 were 3,622 analysed per amount under dispute as follows:

 No statistical data is available as regards the number of cases per tax type and their value.